tgstation/rust-g/README.md

 Additional features are:
 * allow_non_32bit: Disables the forced compile errors on non-32bit targets.
 Only use this if you know exactly what you are doing.
 * batchnoise: Discrete Batched Perlin-like Noise, fast and multi-threaded - sent over once instead of having to query for every tile.
-* pathfinder: An a* pathfinder used for finding the shortest path in a static node map.
-Not to be used for a non-static map.
 * poissonnoise: A way to generate a 2D poisson disk distribution ('blue noise'), which is relatively uniform.
 * redis_pubsub: Library for sending and receiving messages through Redis.
 * redis_reliablequeue: Library for using a reliable queue pattern through Redis.